Atharva861/BT/README.md

 5. **Compile the Contract**
    - Open the Solidity Compiler tab.
-   - Select compiler version `0.8.19`.
+   - Select compiler version `0.8.20`.
    - Enable “Auto Compile” or click “Compile BankAccount.sol”.

 6. **Deploy the Contract**
    - Go to the “Deploy & Run Transactions” tab.
-   - In the environment dropdown, select `Injected Provider - MetaMask`.
+   - In the environment dropdown, select `Sepolia Testnet - MetaMask`.
    - Make sure MetaMask is connected to the Sepolia Test Network.
    - Click “Deploy” and confirm the transaction in MetaMask.

 7. **Test Contract Functions**
    - After deployment, expand the deployed contract in Remix.
    - Test the following functions:
-     - `createAccount()` – Create a new account.
      - `deposit()` – Deposit ETH into your account.
      - `withdraw(uint amount)` – Withdraw specified ETH amount.
      - `getBalance()` – Check your current account balance.